Hyfred/Hyfred.github.io/_pages/about.md

 Before starting my Master’s program, I earned a Bachelor’s degree in Applied Statistics from Beijing Institute of Technology Zhuhai.
 This program provided me with a strong foundation in the fundamental principles of statistics, which has been invaluable in my current studies.

-And I am currently a visiting student at Beijing Institute of Technology, being supervised by [Prof. Kun Qian](https://eecsqian.com/).
-We are exploring adversarial attack and defence strategies for a robustness body sound classification system.
+And I am currently a visiting student at Beijing Institute of Technology, exploring adversarial attack and defence strategies for a robustness body sound classification system.
 I am enthusiastic about the opportunity to continue learning and applying my knowledge in this exciting field.
-My CV is available [here](https://hyfred.github.io/files/CV.pdf).

 ## Internships
 - *Research Intern*, **Tencent AI Lab** \